 3. Phase-Locked Loop (PLL)

 A discrete-time Phase-Locked Loop (PLL) that is used for carrier and clock synchronization in Software Defined Radios (SDR) can also be employed to demodulate an FM signal.
-A block diagram of such an aproach is shown in the figure below where the input signal $s[n]$ can be replaced with our input signal $z[n]$ in this case.
+A block diagram of such an approach is shown in the figure below where the input signal $s[n]$ can be replaced with our input signal $z[n]$ in this case.
 Just like a carrier PLL tracks the phase and frequency of an incoming sinusoid, the same PLL can track the frequency of an FM modulated signal and automatically performs the demodulation in this process.

 The loop constants in the above Proportional-plus-Integrator (PI) filter can be computed as described in the PLL in an SDR context.
 The main problem with this approach is the need for a large lookup table for Direct Digital Synthesis (DDS) to store samples of sines and cosines.